Basu0132/threat-intelligence-dashboard/Readme.md

 🚀 http://localhost:5000 (backend API)

-7️⃣ (Optional) Docker
-If using Docker, you can start everything with:

 docker-compose up
 (You need to write a docker-compose.yml that wires up your frontend, backend, and a postgres container.)

-8️⃣ Default credentials
+Default credentials
 Manually add a user for testing:

-javascript

 const bcrypt = require('bcryptjs')
 console.log(bcrypt.hashSync('password123', 10))

 Then insert into DB:

-sql

 INSERT INTO users (username, password_hash) VALUES ('admin', '<hash>');
 Now login from Postman or frontend.